lovetoys/lovetoys/README.md

 #### Example

-For a more detailed and commented version with collisions and some other examples check the [example main.lua](https://github.com/Lovetoys/Lovetoys-examples/blob/rootEntity/main.lua).
+For a more detailed and commented version with collisions and some other examples check the [main.lua file of the lovetoys example game](https://github.com/lovetoys/example/blob/master/main.lua).

     -- Importing lovetoys
     require("lib/lovetoys/lovetoys")